 Pile just anything on your head, on the other hand, and disaster awaits – at least in the realm of men’s style.
 Sadly, outside of the entertainment world, men have developed a resistance to wearing any form of headwear that doesn’t make them look like the lost member of a long-forgotten EMO band.
 Blame President John F. Kennedy.
 It was his aversion to wearing hats – they reminded him of his father’s generation, seemed out of keeping with the new dynamism of the 1960s and, what’s more, messed up his election-winning bouffant – that helped kill off the American hat industry, and saw the beginnings of the widespread association of a structured hat with old dufferdom.

 While you might not rush to wear a trilby, there are hats beyond the beanie – if, indeed, a bonce sock can truly be called a hat (accepting that it does have the advantage of covering your ears too).
 The watch cap – a shorter, more structured knitted woollen hat that had its origins in the style given to US and Royal Navy sailors on watch – is one currently fashionable option.
-But consider too the peaked flat cap and the pork pie hat – both styles that manage to work well with both casual and formal clothing.
+But consider too the peaked flat cap and the pork pie hat – both styles that manage to work well with both casual and formal attire.

 As a grown man, you should avoid anything with a pom-pom on it.
 That should go without saying.
 Likewise, mittens – of the kind that are fingerless or held together by string for toddlers – are another no-no, as are string-backed driving gloves, unless you happen to be driving a Jensen Interceptor.

 That said, you should invest in your gloves and scarf.
 The fact is that when you’re cocooned against the cold from your toes to your chin, your accessories speak louder about your style than normal.
 Think lined leather for gloves, and silk or pure wool for your scarf.
-They shouldn’t demonstrate your team allegiance, but colour and pattern do go a long way here, especially if the rest of your attire leans towards the sober.
+They shouldn’t demonstrate your team allegiance, but colour and pattern do go a long way here, especially if the rest of your outfit leans towards the sober.

 Like ties, scarves can be knotted in a multitude of expressive ways too.
 If you’re prone to losing you scarf, may we recommend the so-called constrictor knot?
 It’s meant to be nigh on impossible to untie once tightened.